 and

-For the system $\mathcal{H}_c$, we have the following lemma. \begin{lemma} If the systems $H_{ck}$ are nonlinear OSNI systems for all $k=1,2,\cdots,l$, then the system $\mathcal{H}_{c}$ is a nonlinear OSNI system. \end{lemma} \begin{IEEEproof} For every nonlinear OSNI system $H_{ck}$, we have a positive semidefinite storage function $V_{ck}(x_{ck})$ and a constant $\epsilon_k>0$ such that
+\begin{lemma} If the controllers $H_{ck}$ are nonlinear OSNI systems for all $k=1,2,\cdots,l$, then the networked controller $\mathcal{H}_{c}$ is also a nonlinear OSNI system. \end{lemma} \begin{IEEEproof} For every nonlinear OSNI system $H_{ck}$, we have a positive semidefinite storage function $V_{ck}(x_{ck})$ and a constant $\epsilon_k>0$ such that

 where $\tilde y_{ck}=h_{ck}(x_{ck})$ and $\epsilon_k$ is the level of output strictness of the system $H_{ck}$.
 For the system $\mathcal{H}_c$, we define its storage function $V_c$ as the sum of the storage functions of all the networked controllers; i.e.,$V_c := \sum_{k=1}^l V_{ck}(x_{ck})$, which is positive semidefinite.
 The time derivative of $V_c$ is: